boekenbox/gitbook-beta/how-to-work-with-bitraga/editing-strategies-and-triplets/trading-pairs.md

 # Triplets / pairs

-To configure which trading pairs Gunbot should trade, go to **Settings &gt; Trading &gt; Trading Pairs**.
+To configure which trading pairs bitRage should trade, go to **Settings &gt; Trading &gt; Trading Pairs**.

 You can use an unlimited number of trading pairs, across multiple exchanges.